toolateralus/scrit/docs/features.md

 // this will print
 // { someThing = 20 }
-// because myObject was not null or undefined when ??= was used
+// because myObject was not null when ??= was used

-myObject = undefined
+myObject = null

 myObject ??=  {